AmeyaJain-25/Dosti-Katta/README.md

 UI made by [Sarthak Musmade](https://github.com/Sarthak1812) using AdobeXD.
 You can have a look on [Behance](https://www.behance.net/gallery/113668161/Dosti-Katta)

 # Web Development
-Web Application made by [Ameya Jain](https://github.com/AmeyaJain-25) in MERN Stack.
+Web Application made by [Ameya Jain](https://github.com/AmeyaJain-25) using MERN Stack.

 # Built With